boazbk/tcs/lec_06a_universality.md

 The equivalence between NAND++ and NAND<< allows us to choose the most convenient language for the task at hand:

 * When we want to give a theorem about all programs, we can use NAND++ because it is simpler and easier to analyze.
+In particular, if we want to show that a certain function _can not_ be computed, then we will use NAND++.

 * When we want to show the existence of a program computing a certain function, we can use NAND<<, because it is higher level and easier to program in.
+In particular, if we want to show that a function _can_ be computed then we can use NAND<<.
+In fact, because NAND<< has much of  the features of high level programming languages, we will often describe NAND<< programs in an informal manner, trusting that the reader can fill in the details and translate the high level description to the precise program.
+(This is just like the way people typically use informal or "pseudocode" descriptions of algorithms, trusting that their  audience will know to translate these descriptions to code if needed.)

-This is very similar to the usage of high and low level programming languages.
-When we want to produce a device that executes programs, it is convenient for us to do so for very simple and "low level" programming language.
+Our usage of NAND++ and NAND<< is very similar to the way people use in practice  high and low level programming languages.
+When one wants to produce a device that executes programs, it is convenient  to do so for very simple and "low level" programming language.
+When one wants to describe an algorithm, it is convenient to use as high level a formalism as possible.

+> # {.remark title="Recursion in NAND<<" #recursion}
+One high level tool we can use in describing NAND<< programs is _recursion_.
+We can use the standard implementation of the _stack_ data structure.
+That is, we let   `stack` to be an array of integers `stack_0`, $\ldots$, `stack_`$\expr{k-1}$ and `stackpointer` will be the number $k$ of items in the stack.
+We implement `push(foo)` by doing `i := stackpointer` and `stack_i := foo` and `pop()` by letting `stackpointer := stackpointer - 1`.
+By encoding strings as integers, we can have allow strings in our stack as well.
+Now we can implement recursion using the stack just as is done in most programming languages.
+First of all, we note that using loops and conditionals, we can implement "goto" statements in NAND<<.
+Moreover, we can even implement "dynamic gotos", in the sense that we can set integer labels for certain lines of codes, and have a `goto foo` operation that moves execution to the line labeled by `foo`.
+Now, if we want to make a  call to a function $F$ with parameter `bar` then we will push into the stack the label of the next line and `bar`, and then make a `goto` to the code of $F$.
+That code will pop its parameter from the stack, do the computation of $F$, and when it needs to resume execution, will pop the label from the stack and `goto` there.